-A house with paintings covering all the walls: this is how Ernest Thiel dreamt of his house.
-Spurned by high society, this rich banker had this Art Nouveau residence built on the heights of Djurgården, to house his collection of works of art that he bought or ordered with his second wife.
-But when he went bankrupt in 1924, the State bought his collection and soon opened it to the public.
+Spurned by high society, the wealthy banker Ernest Thiel had this Art residence built on a hill in Djurgården to house the collection of works of art that he bought or commissioned with his wife.
+The priceless collection comprises works by Swedish (Zorn, Larsson, Jansson, Strindberg etc) and foreign artists, including major works by Edvard Munch.
+When he went bankrupt in 1924, the State purchased the residence-cum-gallery and opened it to the public soon after.

 Address:Sjötullsbacken 8, 115 25 Stockholm

 Price:100 sek (-17 years old free of charge)